Essays

 This quote shows that nonviolence is far from the weak or passive stereotype.
 Chavez states that nonviolence is not only about avoiding physical confrontations or endless conversations but instead, it’s also about engagement and willingness to tackle injustice face to face.
 Nonviolence requires courage and bravery beyond physical strength.
 It involves moral and emotional resilience.
 It consists of the willingness to endure suffering and the patience to persist in difficulty.
 Those who want to practice nonviolence should be prepared to work hard and exercise great patience.
 Patience plays a key role in practicing nonviolence.
 To maintain peace, you need to be patient and control negative feelings of hate and anger.

-» Read more about: “Nonviolence,” by high school sophomore Shay Jackson: Check out her award-winning “Living the Dream” essay »
+» Read more about: November 2025 — We give thanks this month with “Nonviolence,” an award-winning essay by high school student Shay Jackson entitled, “Living the Dream” »